Culture of Malaysia

+History

+Early cultural influences came from Indian traders.
+In the 15th Century a group of Sumatran refugees settled, and established what became the Malaccan Sultanate.
+Traders from many surrounding states, including Arabs, Persians and Chinese, visited and settled there also.
+On 1st September 1509, Diego Lopez de Sequeira led a fleet of five ships into Malacca, and Malacca became a Portuguese colony in 1511.
+By the early 17th Century the Netherlands was establishing dominance over the region, and in 1641 the Dutch gained control over Malacca.
+In 1824 the British negotiated with the Dutch, and took control of Malacca in exchange for territories in what is now Indonesia.
+The British established Singapore as a free port, attracting Chinese immigrant labour and leading to the large contingent of Chinese descendants not only in Singapore, but also in the rest of the Malay Peninsula.
+In the early years of the 20th Century the British recruited Indian labour to work on estates, leading to a significant largely Tamil population in Malaysia.

 Background

 Peninsular Malaysia (left) is 40% of Malaysia's territory, and East Malaysia (right) is 60% of Malaysia's territory.
 The capital of Malaysia is Kuala Lumpur.

 Malaysia consists of two distinct geographical regions: Peninsular Malaysia and East Malaysia.
 Malaysia was formed when the Federation of Malaya merged with North Borneo (today the province of Sabah), Sarawak, and Singapore (seceded 1965) in 1963, and cultural differences between Peninsular and East Malaysia remain.
 During the formation of Malaysia, executive power was vested in the Perikatan (later the Barisan Nasional) coalition of three racially based political parties, namely the United Malays National Organisation (UMNO), Malaysian Chinese Association (MCA), and Malaysian Indian Congress (MIC).
 UMNO has dominated the coalition from its inception.
 Although Islam is the official state religion, the Constitution of Malaysia guarantees freedom of religion.